 How much sun does your roof get?
 Excessive sunlight can accelerate material degradation.
 UV-resistant roof coatings, shingles, and paints can help protect your roof from UV-related damage.

-On the flip side, insufficient sunlight can promote moss and algae growth.
+Conversely, insufficient sunlight can promote moss and algae growth.
 Contractors recommend inspecting your roof for signs of growth, cleaning your gutters frequently, and using roof-friendly moss and algae control products.

 11. Upgrade Your Roof When You Can

 Think about long-term solutions.
-For example, opting for a fortified roof can add protection against the elements and is ideal if you live in an area prone to extreme weather.
+For example, opting for a fortified impact-resistant roof can add protection against the elements and is ideal if you live in an area prone to extreme weather.

 Our Conclusion